The Next-Generation Simulation Software

 GridLAB-D™ is a new power distribution system simulation and analysis tool that provides valuable information to users who design and operate distribution systems, and to utilities that wish to take advantage of the latest energy technologies.
 It incorporates the most advanced modeling techniques, with high-performance algorithms to deliver the best in end-use modeling.
 GridLAB-D™ is coupled with distribution automation models and software integration tools for users of many power system analysis tools.

 GridLAB-D™ was developed by the U.S. Department of Energy (DOE) at Pacific Northwest National Laboratory (PNNL) under funding for Office of Electricity in collaboration with industry and academia.
-The next release candidate, Version 2.3, will be available October 2012 for Win32, Win64, and several 32 bit Linux/MacOS implementations.
+Version 3.1 for Win32, Win64, and several 32 bit Linux/MacOS implementations was released in December 2014.
 See Downloads to get the latest version.

 What is GridLAB-D™?